-In my previous post, I explained the concept of house styles in Sibelius and how to identify families of styles for use in your scores.
+In an earlier post, I explained the concept of house styles in Sibelius.
 A Sibelius house style is a collection of properties that gives a score a characteristic look.
 The properties include several fonts for text, symbols, and music.

-The Appearance > House Style > Import House Style dialog has a list of the properties that can be imported, and show a list of the house styles that can be imported (the example shows the built-in house styles in Sibelius 7.5):
+The Appearance > House Style > Import House Style dialog has a list of the properties that can be imported, and show a list of the house styles that can be imported (the example shows the built-in house styles in Sibelius):

 A user can set up properties in a score and export that collection of properties by using Appearance > House Style > Export.
 That style can then be imported into other scores (including Manuscript Paper scores), which is a way to share things like instrument definitions and text or line styles with other scores.